joseantonio2001/secure_framework/README.md

     * Configuration can be found in `config/initializers/devise.rb`.

 3.  **Secure Key Management**: The generator helps you move Devise's `secret_key` to the encrypted `config/credentials.yml.enc` file, preventing it from being exposed in your repository.

+4. **Strict Input Sanitization**:
+    * Creates an initializer at `config/initializers/sanitize.rb`.
+    * By default, this policy **strips all HTML tags** from user input, allowing only plain text.
+This effectively prevents XSS attacks.
+    * This configuration can be customized by the developer to allow specific HTML tags if needed.

 ## Demonstration Application & Testing